IgnazioSotgiu/Restaurant-Website-MS1/README.md

 # Features Details
 # Homepage
 ##  Header Features:
-* By clicking on the name of the restaurant and the subheaders the user will go to the [home page](index.html).
+* By clicking on the name of the restaurant and the sub headers the user will go to the [home page](index.html).
-* By clicking  the address or the pin icon the browser opens the restaurant location on google maps website in a new tab.
+* By clicking the address or the pin icon the browser opens the restaurant location on Google maps website in a new tab.
 * By clicking the email address the user opens the page [contact](contact.html) with the email contact form for any enquiries.
-* The navbar links in the tablet and desktop screen size connects to [Home](index.html), Food menus - which isa dropdown menu with [a la carte](a-la-carte.html), [pre theatre](pre-theatre.html) and [group menu](group-menu.html) - [Wine List](wine-list.html), [Gallery](gallery.html) and [Contact](contact.html).
+* The navbar links in the tablet and desktop screen size connects to [Home](index.html), Food menus - which is a dropdown menu with [a la carte](a-la-carte.html), [pre theatre](pre-theatre.html) and [group menu](group-menu.html) - [Wine List](wine-list.html), [Gallery](gallery.html) and [Contact](contact.html).
 * In the mobile view the navigation links shrinks into a toggle icon which is fixed on the top of the screen staying visible when the user scrolls down the page, for a more user friendly website.
 * In the mobile view beside the toggle icon there is a map pin linked to Google maps website showing the exact location of the Restaurant.
 * In the mobile view the navbar-brand is visible in the top right.
 The Restaurant name is displayed and linked to the Home Page.
-* In the mobile view on top, under the restaurant name there are displayed contact details,(phone number and email address - linked to contact page).
+* In the mobile view on top, under the restaurant name there are displayed contact details, (phone number and email address - linked to contact page).
 ## Specials Section index.html features
 * The background of the special section contains a view of the restaurant.
-* The first message contain a Pre Theatre deal available, by clicking on the enquiry button will go to the contact page.
+* The first message contains a Pre Theatre deal available, by clicking on the enquiry button will go to the contact page.
-* The second message comunicate the special sunday roast.
-By clicking on the button the user will go th the contact page.
+* The second message communicates the special Sunday roast.
+By clicking on the button the user will go the the contact page.
-* The third message is linked th the a la carte menu for a choice of take away.
+* The third message is linked to the a la carte menu for a choice of take away.
 The button is linked to contact page.
 ## Review section
 * On large screen three columns display three different reviews on the same row.
-* On tablet only two columns are displyed and only two reviews are visible on the screen.
+* On tablet only two columns are displayed and only two reviews are visible on the screen.
 * On mobile screen the reviews are taking the full width of the screen and the three reviews are displayed in a single column.
 ## Footer Features
 * In the footer there are links to Social Media Accounts (Twitter, Facebook, Instagram) also a link to Tripadvisor.

 # Food Menu Features
 * The menu is displayed in a single column with a dark image background.
-* By clicking the dowload button under the menu title the user will be able to open in a new tab a printable version of the menu.
+* By clicking the download button under the menu title the user will be able to open in a new tab a printable version of the menu.
 # Wine List Features
-* The wine list is displyed in 2 columns in the medium and larger screens.
+* The wine list is displayed in 2 columns in the medium and large screens.
 * In the mobile view the list is displayed in a single column.
-*  By clicking the dowload button under the menu title the user will be able to have a printable version of the wine list.
+*  By clicking the download button under the menu title the user will be able to have a printable version of the wine list.
 # Gallery Features
-* In desktop and tablet screens the images are presented as a collage with a zoom in effect when hover.
+* In desktop and tablet screens the images are presented as a collage with a zoom in effect when hovers.
 * In the gallery in small screens the images are displayed in a single scrolling page.
-* in the mobile view the images will take the full width of the screen.
+* In the mobile view the images will take the full width of the screen.
 # Contact Features
-* A contact form is dispalyed allowing the user to enter his/her name and email address and a space for the Request/Enquuiry.
+* A contact form is displayed allowing the user to enter his/her name and email address and a space for the Request/Enquiry.

 # Features left to implement
 * Add a section for vegan vegetarian options menus, allergies messages.
 * Create a customer database - Newsletter - to keep users informed about the last specials and deals.
-* Create a gift voucher page to allow customers to buy gift vouvhers.
+* Create a gift voucher page to allow customers to buy gift vouchers.
 * Create a menu vegan - vegetarian friendly and promote it on the specials section.
 * Create a lunch menu deal and promote it on the specials section.